itsschwer/pressure-drop/README.md

 - the maximum amount of items to drop to at a time can be configured as you see fit *(default: 10, to match Scrappers)*
 - which item tiers should be recyclable when dropped can be configured as you see fit *(default: only white and green)*

-### extra

-- the option to change void items to always require confirmation before being picked up can be enabled *(enabled by default)*
-    - *intended to encourage sharing void items in multiplayer when the ability to drop void items is disabled*

 ## see also

 - [DropItem](https://thunderstore.io/package/Thrayonlosa/DropItem/) <sup>[*v1.3.0*](https://thunderstore.io/package/Thrayonlosa/DropItem/1.3.0/)</sup> by [Thrayonlosa](https://thunderstore.io/package/Thrayonlosa/) — similar `/drop` functionality, inspired this implementation